 I felt like with this feedback I could go one of two directions, so I went ahead and created both of those options for them to choose from.
 One which filled in the background with a room in a home and one which added just a few more "home" detail hints on the desk but had a more abstractly "pizzaz" background.
 Which do you prefer?

 As I'm sure you guess from the header image on this blog, the option with the more detailed room in the background won from the client's perspective.

 If you are in need of a custom illustration, don't hesitate to reach out!

 After shooting the Sister Cities Kite & Pinata Festival event, I was inspired to do some illustrations of the photos I took, including the illustration below.
 When Sister Cities saw that illustration, they reached out to me to create a flyer and postcard for their upcoming Annual Membership Celebration with some more custom illustrations of the performers at the event.

-The two illustrations below didn't end up making it onto the final design because that group wasn't going to be able to perform.
+The illustration below didn't end up making it onto the final design because they weren't going to be able to perform.
 In the end, the above was the final design of the flyer and then there was a slightly varied version of it for the postcard design.

 If you are looking for a graphic designer and illustrator to create marketing content for your upcoming event, don't hesitate to reach out!

 Call or text: 417-848-0932

 Promo Photos & Poster Design for Ozarks Lyric Opera's Production of Pagliacci Starring Michael Spyres

 When Sean and Michael Spyres reached out to me to take promo photos and create the poster for Ozark Lyric Opera's production of Pagliacci, I was super excited.
 Their take on Pagliacci is so refreshing and inspiring and I knew we would have a lot of fun collaborating on this.
 They wanted to pull in ideas from lots of vintage circus inspiration.
 How could it not be fun?